senlin1hao/fakessh/README.md

 2、Add support for private key login and log the login IP and username.

-3、Add MySQL record for username-password-password SHA256 functionality.
+3、Add MySQL/PostgreSQL record for username-password-password SHA256 functionality.
 The database environment variables must be set, otherwise the program will not start.

 Environment variables：
 ```